sigasi/sigasi_insights/content/faq.md

 ## I have error markers in files that are not even mapped to a library?

 Sometimes, unmapped files have error markers.
 This can happen if a compilation did not complete normally.
-You can select these errors from the [/manual/views#problems] View and remove them by pressing **delete**.
+You can select these errors from the [Problems View](/manual/views#problems-view) and remove them by pressing **delete**.
 If you rebuild the project, no new error markers will be generated for the VHDL files that are not mapped to a library.

 ## Can I revert to an older version of Sigasi?